heptarch/heptarch.github.io/drafts/demon.md

 Maxwell's treatise of 1864 sought to explain mutual action of bodies at a distance by the hypothesis of an electromagnetic field.
-I will essay to develop a similar theory for Newton's theory of gravity, which not only provides a medium by which massive objects may act reciprocally upon one another at a distance, but by the supposition of an additional spatial dimension, leads to departures from electromagnetic theory itself, which we might detect with a suitably designed instrument...
+I will essay to develop a similar theory for Newton's theory of gravity, which not only provides a medium by which massive objects may act reciprocally upon one another when separated, but by the supposition of an additional spatial dimension, leads to departures from electromagnetic theory itself which we might detect by suitably precise experimental work...
 </font>
 </div>
 The talk is largely gibberish to the duke.
 The play of symbols, the